puresight/puresight.github.io/tech/static-site-generators.md

 Boom, no moving parts.
 You get fast, maintainable, secure, and reliable tech you can trust.

+There are situations where a web CMS is justified and appropriate in the enterprise; we should use the right-sized tool for the task.

 ## Jekyll

 Jekyll was a forerunner SSG with a massive network effect: Github hosts it for free.